acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/Activity 12 Recursions.md

 ```
 Write a recursive function that prints all the numbers (and just numbers).

+IDEA: We want a function that traverses this array and prints the numbers.
+However, we want this function to recursively call itself whenever it encounters an element thats an array, so it can traverse the elements of that array and print those numbers and so on.

+Here's the pseudocode.
 ```pseudocode
 def print_numbers(item)
     if item is a number